ishpreet-singh/client-server/README.md

 # client-server
-System Programming Project to demonstrate a Client Server using C programming language
+A dice game to interact between multiple clients with server using socket programming